Azure/kubeflow-aks/Deploy-with-tls.md

     kubectl get pods -n kubeflow
     kubectl get pods -n kubeflow-user-example-com
     ```
-1. Restart dex to ensure everything is working as expected
+1. Restart dex to ensure dex is using the updated password
+    > :warning: It is important that you restart the dex pod by running the command below.
+If you don't the default password 12341234 will be used from the time the Service is exposed via `LoadBalancer` until the time this command is run or the dex is otherwise restarted.
     ```bash
     kubectl rollout restart deployment dex -n auth
     ```